 A fall in value on the assets side can be limited with in principle three different methods.
-The first method is to spread the risks over different asset classes, e.g. equities, fixed-income investments, properties, etc. Spreading risks with diversification is a basic rule within asset management.
+The first method is to spread the risks over different asset classes by building up a diversified investment portfolio, e.g. equities, fixed-income investments, properties, etc. Spreading risks with diversification is a basic rule within asset management.
 The second method involves selling assets at risk when the portfolio decreases in value in order to thus protect capital.
 But this method also means selling when the price is low and is not a good management strategy.
-The third method is to use capital-protected investments, such as bonds where at least the nominal amount is repaid on the maturity date.
+The third method is to use capital-protected investments, such as bonds where at least the nominal amount is repaid on the maturity date regardless of market development.
 Another method for limiting the risk of losses is not to invest too much in the same company (or group).
+This too is a type of diversification.
 Operational risks, on the other hand, are limited through a regular review of routines and working methods and by the Board commissioning a regular independent review of operations and of both asset management and management of technical provisions.